onomyprotocol/tla-sandbox/tla-recommended-learning-path.md

 This book introduces TLA+ in examples-oriented way.
 This is a little convoluted, because the author is a mathematician, so he definitely is a definition-oriented person - nevertheless he seems to believe that the path "define-than-use" is unnatural to engineers.
 Following this (false) assumption he attempts to introduce TLA+ gradually with examples.
-This turns out to be heavily confusing when used as the first intro to TLA+.
-It however turns into quite useful when read AFTER everything is nicely explained in Ron's blog (see step 1 above).
+This turns out to be heavily confusing when used as a first intro to TLA+.
+It however turns into quite useful when read AFTER getting the big picture from Ron's blog (see step 1 above).

 ## Step 3: Install TLA+ IDE